koala-interactive/frenchkiss.js/README.md

 ### frenchkiss.onMissingKey(fn: Function)

-When the client request a missing key, frenchKiss will returns the key as result.
-It's possible to handle it and returns what you want or just send an event to your error reporting system.
+When the client requests a missing key, frenchKiss will returns the key as result.
+It's possible to handle it and return what you want or just send an event to your error reporting system.

 ```js
 frenchkiss.t('missingkey'); // => 'missingkey'